hpmillaard/MDT/README.md

 To download the latest versions, you can easily run the D:\MDT\Apps\Update all subfolders.vbs file.
 To update a specific app, you can run the Update.ps1 file in each application folder.

 Adding your own apps requires you to create a folder in D:\MDT\Apps with an install.vbs or install.bat file.
-Please use the other scripts included as examples.
+Please use the included scripts as examples for your own install scripts.

 After you have downloaded all the latest versions of the apps and added your own apps, make sure you run the D:\MDT\Scripts\MDT App.ps1 script to update the MDT Deploymentshare